-Child Custody Lawyer in South Miami
+Child Custody Lawyer in Miami

 Reputable.
 Proven.
 Focused on What Your Child Needs.

 Child custody is one of the most emotional and contentious aspects of a divorce.
 Custody arrangements and parenting plans must be decided upon and approved by the court.
 If parents cannot come to an agreement, the court will make the decisions based on what it believes is in the best interests of the child.
-When dealing with these challenging situations, call Beatriz Zyne, P.A. for experienced, determined, and, above all, compassionate representation.
+When dealing with these challenging situations, call Beatriz Zyne, P.A. in Miami for experienced, determined, and, above all, compassionate representation.

-At our family law firm, we take the time to understand your situation to provide personalized service and attention to detail.
+At our Miami family law firm, we take the time to understand your situation to provide personalized service and attention to detail.
 You will receive one-on-one assistance from our South Miami child custody attorney to work toward a favorable outcome.

 Florida Custody Facts